SEA-TAC RECOGNISES AIRLINE EFFORTS TO MINIMISE NOISE IMPACT ON NEIGHBOURS

 The Port is currently pursuing three recommendations that originated with StART:

-• A Late Night Noise Limitation Program, which includes voluntary measures to reduce late night (midnight to 5 a.m.) noise by incentivising air carriers to fly at less noise sensitive hours or transition to quieter aircraft;
+• A Late Night Noise Limitation Program, which includes voluntary measures to reduce late night (midnight to 5 a.m.) noise by incentivising air carriers to fly at less noise sensitive hours or transition to quieter aircraft;• A new Runway Use Plan agreement between the FAA and the Port, which includes revising the current Runway Use Plan for the FAA to minimise use of the 3rdRunway during late night hours (midnight to 5am); and

 • A long term project include an Instrument Landing System (ILS), a glide slope proposal that would raise Runway 34R’s glideslope for arriving aircraft to potentially reduce noise.